 - Do you have any limitations in your eye movements?

-The lens you saw above is the typical design and gives you the widest field of you in progressive glasses for computer use.
+The lens you saw above is the typical design and gives you the widest field of view in progressive glasses for computer use.
 However, they will just provide a more near-range focused vision.
 From the PC to you.
 If you need to see clear further away in the room you need to choose the progressive lens type below.

 As you can see compared to the progressive lenses for computer use above the grey areas got bigger.
-So the periphery got a little bit more blurry on the sides because we added more the distance for the room.
+So the periphery got a little bit more blurry on the sides because we added more distance for the room.
 Those lenses can be adjusted to a distance of approximately 13 feet.
-With this distance, you will get all the details in a presentation (if it is not further away) to the PC zone which got a little bit smaller to the reading zone.
+With this distance, you will get all the details in a presentation (if it is not further away) to the PC zone which got a little bit smaller than the reading zone.

-A lot of people like those type of glasses more when they need to move around more during work.
+A lot of people like those types of glasses more when they need to move around more during work.
 But you need to consider the smaller zone for the PC Screen.
 If you are using two screens you will need to point your nose more into the direction you want to look at.
 Having that said I highly recommend the first solution if you do not really need this much distance clear.

 One of the best things about these glasses is still a natural posture during your PC work.
 The fields for reading and your PC are still a lot bigger compared to your normal progressives which you can see below.
-I like to recommend a frame that has a little more hight.
+I like to recommend a frame that has a little more height.
 Think about the different zones that need to fit into one pair of glasses.
 That´s why it is good to get a little more space with a minimum height of 30mm (1,1811″).

 In most cases, people can use their progressive until they are younger than 50 years old.
-In this age usually, your eyes can still adjust to the computer.
+At this age usually, your eyes can still adjust to the computer.
 However, if you need to change your posture into an unnatural position like you put your chin really high you need to think about progressive glasses for computer work more.